asrivathsan/IntegraTax/index.md

 **2.** **Taxonomy** - An interactive workspace that displays the clusters and specimens as an dendrogram (Cluster Fusion Diagram) that can be annotated by taxonomists.
 <br><br>
-IntegraTax places taxon-relevant classification and summary calculations directly within the interactive workspace.
+IntegraTax places taxon-relevant classification and summary calculations directly within the workspace.
 Unstable clusters, LIT-based specimen groupings, congruence-based dendrogram colouring, alternative species hypotheses, and measures such as match ratios, specimen congruence, and SPART summaries are handled on the hierarchy itself, enabling progressive taxonomic decisions without reliance on external, snapshot summaries.
 <br> A snapshot of IntegraTaxViz.html
 <br>